Film Financing Pitch Deck

 I’ve been name-dropping this whole time, and I don’t think you’ve even noticed it.
 The name David Gleeson might not have registered with you, but he wrote “Tolkien,” the huge studio movie about J.R.R.
 Tolkien.
 So yeah, he’s big-time.

-FYI, this was the first pitch deck I designed.
-In fact, it’s created my Hollywood niche—after I put this on my site, Google shot it to the top of the search results, and 90% of all calls since have been for decks.
-So, I think it’s time that I made it available if you want to see how to write your content, and/or use the Photoshop layers for a similar lens flare/lighting effect, or just need a text layout.
+FYI, this is the pitch deck that created my Hollywood niche—after I put this on my site, 90% of calls were for decks.
+So, I’m making it available if you want to see how to structure your content, use the Photoshop layers for the lens flares, or just need a text layout.
 Enjoy!